kaangiray26/forte/README.md

 * Artist folders can be empty.
 * Album folders can be empty.
 ---

+## Changing covers
+On each restart of the server, artists and albums with no covers will be found and covers for them will be retrieved.
+If you want to use your own cover file for an artist or an album, just place the cover file as `cover.*` (cover.jpg, cover.png, etc.) inside the folder respectively.

+To use an external resource as a cover for an artist or an album, go to the Forte dashboard, find the item using the search bar, change the URL of the image and update.

 ## Forte dashboard
 You can access the forte dashboard by going to `http://localhost:3000`.
 The default login credentials are: `forte` and `alternative`.